 Photographs straight from jail

-Well, the Portuguese Centre of Photography is located in an old prison in the city center, that’s why!
-It’s a huge dark stone building, a magnificent location for this “museum”, always with several very good simultaneous temporary exhibitions, as well as permanent ones, such as the history of cameras since “the beginning of time”.
+If you love photography, in Porto you should go to jail… wait, what?
+Well, the Portuguese Centre of Photography is located in an old prison in the city center!
+It’s a huge dark stone building, which makes a magnificent location for this museum.

-Close to Clérigos Tower, the “Cadeia da Relação” is an 18th-century building, active as a prison until the 1974 revolution in Portugal that ended the dictatorship.
+The 18th-century building was active as a prison until the 1974 revolution in Portugal.
 After extensive restoration, it’s one of the most dynamic museums in Portugal, and one of the ones most worth visiting.
-In fact, Porto has a pioneering tradition in Portuguese photography, with at least two of the most important early photographers in Portugal, Emilio Biel and Domingos Alvão (whose family still runs a small photography business in Rua de Santa Catarina, close to Café Majestic, more than 100 years after his work).
+Porto actually has a pioneering tradition in Portuguese photography: it was the home of two important early photographers in Portugal, Emilio Biel and Domingos Alvão.

 Not your typical student’s architecture

-By now, you should know all there is to know about the building and surroundings in which the architecture students from the University of Porto have the pleasure of studying.
-You should also be eager to pay them a visit.
-FAUP (Faculdade de Arquitectura da Universidade do Porto) is not just for students.
-Though it may be overlooked by your average tourist guide it is one of those landmarks that you might want to include in your route.
+The building and surroundings in which the architecture students from the University of Porto have the pleasure of studying, FAUP (Faculdade de Arquitectura da Universidade do Porto), is not just for students.
+Though it may be overlooked by your average tourist guide, it is one of the landmarks that you might want to include in your visit.

 Watch the sun go down

-Passeio das Virtudes is a really cool spot to hang out with a group of friends, read a book quietly or just to cuddle with your better half embracing one of the best city views!
+Passeio das Virtudes is a local favorite spot to hang out with a group of friends, read a book quietly or simply cuddle with your better half, basking in the dying sunlight.
+And while the sunset is a must, this spot features a beautiful view during the day or at night as well, making it a must-visit at any hour.

 Peaceful Porto park